 In addition to interconnecting most international Asia-Pacific networks, key US Western regional R&E networks, leading national-scale research networks like Internet2 and ESnet who bring in all other research universities and facilities in the West, and major commercial research cloud services, Pacific Wave supports a wide array of international and domestic cyberinfrastructure-based scientific research collaborations which include: a pioneering multi-institutional science DMZ fabric that supports the Pacific Research Platform (PRP); an advanced Software Defined Exchange (SDX), Software Defined Networking (SDN), and related provisioning implementations (including ONOS and MEICAN, created by the national R&E network of Brazil, RNP); and number of other advanced networking and collaboration tools and components, some in production, others under development.

 “An explicit goal of Pacific Wave, and a goal shared by OneNet and LEARN, is to develop and deploy a curated set of advanced networking components and architectures that reach across large enough geographies (here the Asia-Pacific Region and the Western US) and across critical masses of researchers, labs, data, computational resources, and scientific instruments.
-These efforts will empower researchers and research collaborations to achieve the network effects required to enable and accelerate the next waves of discovery in science, engineering, and medicine,” said Louis Fox, principal investigator of the NSF-funded Pacific Wave IRNC, and president and CEO of CENIC.
+These efforts will empower researchers and research collaborations to achieve the network effects required to enable and accelerate the next waves of discovery in science, engineering, and medicine,” said Louis Fox, principal investigator of the NSF IRNC-funded Pacific Wave and president and CEO of CENIC.

 LEARN and OneNet will connect to Pacific Wave via the Western Regional Network (WRN).
-WRN is an R&E extension of Pacific Wave, created and supported by a collaboration of the major Western Regional R&E optical networks: Front Range Gigapop (CO and WY), New Mexico Gigapop, University of Hawai'i, Pacific Northwest Gigapop (WA, AK, MT, ND), and CENIC (CA).
+WRN is an R&E extension of Pacific Wave that was created and supported by a collaboration of the major Western Regional optical networks: Front Range Gigapop (CO and WY), New Mexico Gigapop, University of Hawai'i, Pacific Northwest Gigapop (WA, AK, MT, ND), and CENIC (CA).
 WRN employs a dedicated 100-Gbps wavelength-based network infrastructure, including “dark channels” provided by Internet2, that spans the West and also reaches Pacific Wave’s international exchange point collaborator, StarLight, in Chicago, thereby making most European R&E networks directly accessible to WRN participants.

 OneNet and Pacific Wave